christiancarreos/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ## Advanced Analysis
 1. Analysis of data of patterns among tracks with same key or mode.
 2. Analysis that compare the most frequently appearing artists in playlists or charts

+## Challenges faced while coding
+1. Missing values on the given dataset.
+2. Analyzing large datasets slowed down the coding process
+3. Analyzing the relationships of the given variables with necessary plotting and visualization.
+4. Determining the appropriate codes in order to execute what is being asked to do for the Exploratory Data Analysis.